ganglia/ganglia-nagios-bridge/README.txt

 Nagios must know about all the hosts and services exported by Ganglia.
-If it sees things in the checkresults file that it doesn't know about, it may fail to process anything in the file.
+If it sees things in the checkresults file that it doesn't know about, it logs warning messages about them but it correctly processes all the things it does recognise.

 Make sure the hostnames and service names match exactly.